PhantomData87/Example-scripts-for-AML-S905X-CC-Le-Potato-and-compatibility-for-Freenove-chip-Starter-Kit/scripts/README.md

 Enjoy.
-Video demonstrations are in their own folder
+Video demonstrations are in their own folder.
+Except for "ButtonLEDd.py" since I didn't record it